All Episodes

 This is obviously a disturbing, disgusting act that they're talking about.

-We've outlawed that Wisconsin in the past.
+We've outlawed that in Wisconsin in the past.

-She said the argument is that those fetal organs are going for a good use.
+She said, the argument is that those fetal organs are going for a good use.

 What is your take on that, Dr. Carson?

-It's been overpromised what the benefits of fetal research would be, and very much underdelivered.
+It's been over-promised what the benefits of fetal research would be and very much under-delivered.

-It's interesting that there's so many people who are concerned about snail darters and little spiders and things, and yet the human being inside of that mother's womb, just beyond you know, ten weeks, is much more sophisticated than many of these creatures that they're trying to preserve.
+And yet, the human being inside of that mother's womb, just beyond 10 weeks, is much more sophisticated than many of these creatures that they're trying to preserve.

 There's no human life anyway in the womb.